 - Manuscript, according to genre directions below.
 Submit three (3) copies by mail.

-- Applicants in Fiction and Young Adult Fiction: approximately 25 pages of fiction or young adult fiction, typed and double-spaced.
+- Applicants in Fiction and Young Adult Fiction: 20-25 pages of fiction or young adult fiction, typed and double-spaced.

 - Applicants in Environmental Writing: Students applying for the Environmental Writing emphasis are admitted as either fiction, nonfiction, or poetry genre students, and should submit according to the page requirements above.